Data protection information for applicants

 We process personal data of applicants in order to carry out an application procedure for announced positions as well as for initiative applications.

 All data of your application will be collected and processed in order to select the suitable applicant for the job position advertised with us.
 You determine the data we process yourself, as you initiate the data transfer yourself.
-For the purpose of applicant selection, the respective application will also be forwarded to managers of the respective department.
-The works council will also have access to your application in order to exercise its right of co-determination and control.
-The representative body for severely disabled persons or persons with disabilities will also make use of this right in the case of severely disabled applicants or applicants with equal status.
+For the purpose of applicant selection, the respective application will also be forwarded to managers of the respective department and we can create notes as part of the application process to support applicant selection.
+If a works council is established in the company where you are applying, the works council will inspect your application documents in order to exercise its right of co-determination and control.
+The representative body for severely disabled persons or persons with disabilities will also make use of this right in the case of severely disabled applicants or applicants with equal status

-Provided the relevant consents have been given, we will also process your data,
+Provided the relevant consents have been given, we will also process your data to be able to include you in our pool of applicants.

 In the case of an employment relationship between you and us, we may process the data you have provided for the purpose of the employment relationship.
 The processing is then carried out for the implementation or termination of the employment relationship.
 The legal basis is § 26 FDPA n.v. in connection with Art.
+6 para.
+1 lit.
+1 b), Art.
 88 GDPR.

 Special categories of personal data will only be processed by PHOENIX if you have provided it to us so that we can consider your application as it stands or if there is a legal obligation to do so.
 This information will not be taken into account in the application process unless there is a legal obligation to do so.
 The legal basis is then Art.
 9 para.
 2 lit b), e) GDPR.